 Kullman, Kim (2014) The mobile life of screens: digital imaging on school journeys in Helsinki.
 In Bates, Charlotte (ed.)
 Video Methods: Social Science Research in Motion.
 Routledge: London.

 Kullman, Kim (2013) Geographies of experiment / experimental geographies: a rough guide.
 Geography Compass, 7: 879-894.

 Kullman, Kim (2012) Experiments with moving children and digital cameras.
 Children’s Geographies, 10: 1-16.

-I am presently a Block Lead on the module production team for DD213, an Internal Examiner for DD205 and an Academic Conduct Officer.
+I am presently a Block Lead on the module production team for DD213, an Internal Examiner for DD205, a Monitor for DD102 and an Academic Conduct Officer.